Word Smith: Warren

 The dominant white culture exploits people of color for what they can get from them.
 People of color work the land, pick the crops, clean the houses, prepare the meals, and for the most part live far enough away as not to be seen.
 When will we wake up to the current atrocities?
 We hear about them is stark statistics when talking about Black, Brown and Red victims of Covid-19.
 African Americans, Latinx and Native Americans are dying at two times the rate as their white counterparts.
 Their infection rates and death rates are several times greater than their share of the population.

 When can we right these systemic wrongs?
 When can we sit down and talk about better living conditions, fair housing, adequate healthcare, equal insurance, better nutrition, basic reparations?
-Let’s face it, this is going to cost the Wealthy.
+Let’s face it, this is going to cost the Quality, the Wealthy a bundle.
 It’s going to cost all of us.
 Nevertheless, we must have the discussions and develop the solutions.

 Coates, Ta-Nehisi, The Water Dancer, One World Publisher, New York, 2019.